 During the academic year, the Director of Graduate Affairs releases information containing events, updates, and funding opportunities related to graduate students in the School of Social Ecology.
 Save this page to the homepage of your desktop, laptop, or phone to stay in the loop!

-The fee payment deadline for Winter 2019 was Monday, December 17th.
-The deadline to pay your fees to avoid loss of student status is Friday, January 25th.
+The fee payment deadline for Spring 2021 is MARCH 15TH.
+The deadline to pay your fees to avoid loss of student status is April 16th.

 If you are a doctoral student supported by a fellowship, or employed as a GSR or Teaching Assistant, please enroll in courses prior to the fee payment deadline to ensure your tuition and fees are processed.